ysthakur/CMSC320-Notes/Machine Learning/Model Evaluation/Evaluation.md

 ### Recall

-Recall is how many of our positive class we missed
+Recall is how many of our positive class we didn't miss

 $$
 \text{Recall} = \frac{tp}{tp + fn}